sharmapranav25/Data-stuctures/README.md

 ## ArrayList
 ## Stacks
 ### Executed on swift
- In stacks the only way to ineteract with item is on Last In First Out bases cause there is no indexing in stacks
+Stacks follow First in Last out policy.
+There is no indexing in Stacks.
     class Stack{
         var stackArray = [String]()
         //push
         func push(item:String){